 These two women (Natalie’s and your heroine) were seperated with 80 years and resided on the opposite ends of the earth, but their stories seem to have similar features.
 These two women are very feminine and strong at the same time; I think, it was their inner integrity and fidelity to themselves made them who they are.

-The shot had been captured by Victor Lyagushkin in the White sea, behind the North Polar Circle, 2011.
+The shot had been captured by Viktor Lyagushkin in the White sea, behind the North Polar Circle, 2011.
 In this project Natalie freedived naked with white whales.
 Swimming with belugas was her child dream, but why she was naked?
 Continue reading →

 The biggest Russian news portal NEWS.RU wrote about Natalie Avseenko and Victor’s photos: